 ESSA will help ensure that all students have the resources and supports they need to excel regardless of ZIP code.
 ESSA does away with the punitive Adequate Yearly Progress measurement under the former No Child Left Behind Act.
 States also now have flexibility to de-couple student test scores from evaluations and high-stakes consequences, as well as reduce student testing and replace ISTEP with a nationally recognized assessment.

 The new law requires states to include at least one indicator of school success or student support in addition to existing measures, such as school climate and safety, educator and student engagement, access to Advanced Placement courses, career and technical education, fine arts, foreign language and physical education.
 ESSA also supports interventions to help schools improve rather than punishing them.

-The new law is still in the early stages of implementation, and your voice is important to ensure that educators have input into the state plan.
 Make sure you get a seat at the table when these decisions are made.
 ISTA needs our local associations to take a leading role in implementation of ESSA, with voices from:

 - Education Support Professionals (ESP)

 Does your local association have a team leader on ESSA issues?

 8 Ways to Get Involved